-Molecular dynamic (MD) simulations have been used in previous studies to estimate the TBR at CNT junctions and CNT-substrate interfaces and to investigate the roles of different phonon modes.
-These studies are based on the heat pulse analysis [26-29], direct methods [23, 30, 31], or transient relaxation methods [14, 17, 32].
-Although, the calculated TBR values have large variations in these studies due to the different CNT structures, empirical potential models, and statistical methodologies, a general agreement can be observed about the role of phonon modes in interfacial thermal transport.
+Molecular dynamic (MD) simulations have been used in previous studies to estimate the TBR at CNT junctions and CNTsubstrate interfaces and to investigate the role of different phonon modes.
+These studies are based on the heat pulse analysis [26-29], direct methods [23,30,31], or transient relaxation methods [14,17,32].
+Although, the calculated TBR values have large variations in these studies due to the different CNT structures, empirical potential models, and computational methodologies, a general agreement can be observed about the role of phonon modes in interfacial thermal transport.
 The large interfacial resistance between CNTs can be attributed to the weak vdW interactions [23] and small contact area.
-At CNT junctions, CNTs are non-bonded, and atoms interact through weak van der Waals forces.
-The modes which has strong inter-tube coupling such as bending, waving, and radial breathing are low frequency modes while the high frequency modes such as in-plane distortions and transverse modes has weak inter-tube coupling.
-[20, 26] The low frequency phonons are dominant heat carriers across CNT-SiO2 interface as the transmission of high-frequency phonons (above a few tens of THz) is highly suppressed [22, 24].
+At CNT junctions, CNTs are nonbonded, and atoms interact through weak van der Waals forces.
+The modes which has strong intertube coupling, such as bending, waving, and radial breathing are low frequency modes, while the high-frequency modes, such as in-plane distortions and transverse modes has weak intertube coupling.
+[20,26] The low frequency phonons are dominant heat carriers across CNT-SiO2 interface as the transmission of high-frequency phonons (above a few tens of THz) is highly suppressed [22,24].
 Most of the previous studies were performed on isolated CNT junctions or CNT-substrate interfaces.
-In many applications such as CN-TFTs, the CNT network is supported on an oxide substrate [16, 25].
-A close observation of these networks [16, 25] reveal that many CNTs may not be directly touching substrate, but partially or fully supported by other CNTs which can lead to the structures similar to shown in Fig. 1(b) or Fig. 1(c).
+In many applications, such as CN-TFTs, the CNT network is supported on an oxide substrate [16,25].
+A close observation of these networks [16,25] reveals that many CNTs may not be directly touching substrate, but partially or fully supported by other CNTs which can lead to the structures similar to shown in Figs. 1(b) or 1(c).
 Such structures can lead to the localized hot spots in the CNT networks and can pose severe reliability issues to the TFTs.
-Gupta et al. [33] analyzed the effects of TBRs at CNT interfaces on electrical breakdown of CN-TFTs using a coupled electro-thermal model.
+Gupta et al. [33] analyzed the effects of TBRs at CNT interfaces on electrical breakdown of CN-TFTs using a coupled electrothermal model.
 Their study also estimated the TBRs at CNT interfaces in CN-TFTs using the experimentally measured temperature distribution and power dissipation in TFTs.
 The phonon transport at these CNT junctions significantly affect TBR, temperature rise and hence CN-TFT performance and reliability.
 However, the phonon transport across CNT junction structures supported on a SiO2 substrate has not been explored.
-Atomistic simulations of the thermal transport across such CNT structures can provide insights into possible modifications of molecular structure at the interface to enhance the phonon spectra matching and phonon mode coupling leading to better heat removal from the CN-TFTs [20].